mizuhomizuho/bitrix-coupons-from-feed/README.md

-# Bitrix coupons from feed
+# Bitrix discount coupons from the feed

 - Allowed coupon characters: A-Za-z0-9_-
 - The discount percentage is an integer.